Stallings automata for free-times-abelian groups: intersections and index: Examples

 Indeed, $\HH_1 \,=\, \gen{\, x^3 \T^{(6,6)}, yx, y^3 x y^{-2}, \T^{(6p,6p)}}$ and $\HH_2 \,=\, \gen{\,x^2 \T^{(4,4)},yxy^{-1}\,}$ are subgroups of $ \Free[2] \times \gen{(1,1)}\leqslant \Free[2] \times \ZZ^2$ of ranks $4$ and $2$ respectively (independently from $p$), whereas the intersection $\HH_1 \cap \HH_2$ has rank $p+1$.
 Moreover, note that by \Cref{rem: neglected parts of product} we can remove $y^3xy^{-2}$ from $\HH_1$ without affecting the intersection; this way we obtain two subgroups of~$\Free[2] \times \ZZ$ of ranks $3$ and $2$ whose intersection has rank $p+1$.

-Note that this is the minimum possible sum of ranks: if one of the intersecting subgroups has rank one, then the intersection must be cyclic; if one of the intersecting subgroups is abelian then the intersection has rank at most $2$.
+Note that this is the minimum possible sum of ranks for such an example: if one of the intersecting subgroups has rank $1$, then the intersection must be cyclic; if one of the intersecting subgroups is abelian then the intersection has rank at most $2$.
 It only remains to consider the case of two subgroups of rank $2$ with trivial abelian part.
 But then, by \Cref{rem: L1=L2=0}, $\HH_1 \cap \HH_2$ is either non finitely generated or $(\HH_1 \cap \HH_2)\prF = \HH_1 \prF \cap \HH_2 \prF$, and hence has rank bounded by $1(2-1) (2-1) + 1 = 2$.
-So, the minimum possible ranks of subgroups $\HH_1,\HH_2 \leqslant \Free[2] \times \ZZ$ with intersection of arbitrarily big finite rank are $3$ and $2$, as claimed. \end{rem}
+So, the minimum possible ranks of subgroups $\HH_1,\HH_2 \leqslant \Free[2] \times \ZZ$ with intersection of arbitrarily large finite rank are $3$ and $2$, as claimed. \end{rem}